github/docs/content/codespaces/managing-your-codespaces/managing-repository-access-for-your-codespaces.md

 ## Authorizing requested permissions

 If additional repository permissions are defined in the `devcontainer.json` file, you will be prompted to review and optionally authorize the permissions when you create a codespace for this repository.
-When you authorize permissions for a repository, {% data variables.product.prodname_github_codespaces %} will not re-prompt you unless the set of requested permissions has changed for the repository.
+When you authorize permissions for a repository, {% data variables.product.prodname_codespaces %} will not re-prompt you unless the set of requested permissions has changed for the repository.

 ![The requested permissions page](/assets/images/help/codespaces/codespaces-accept-permissions.png)